rra94/ShakeShake2.0/README.md

 |State of the Art([GPIPE](https://arxiv.org/pdf/1811.06965v4.pdf)) |  - | - | 9.43|

-Our method achieves results comparable to
+Our method achieves results comparable to the author' implementation in.

+### Discussion

 ## Future Steps